LeonFall3/LHL-statsModeling-priject/README.md

 #  Statistical Modelling with Python Project
 Project for program at Lighthouse Labs.
-Worked on in October 2024.
+Worked on in October 2024. <br>
 Click [here](https://prezi.com/view/g5epficHVM2q1VTXrAiq/) to see the prestation that goes with!